MEPs again reject Romanian, Hungarian 'commissioners'

 It is the first time the legal committee has blocked commissioner-designates, under new rules to check commissioners' possible conflict of interests that came into force in 2017.

-Over to Ursula
+Over to von der Leyen

 It is now up to commission president-elect Ursula von der Leyen to decide what to do next - but simply changing the portfolios of the two commissioner-designates will not be enough.